Thevigil2025/The-Vigil/README.md

  DustVigil Software Application
 The DustVigil Software Application is designed to monitor, control, and analyze dust pollution data collected from DustVigil devices.
 It provides real-time insights and allows users to interact with both the Drone .

-Key Features
+**Key Features of the software**
 ✅ Real-Time Dust Monitoring – Displays live dust levels from sensors on a dashboard.

-✅ Drone Control Panel – Allows users to operate the drone manually or set it to autonomous mode.
+✅Drone Control Panel – Allows users to operate the drone manually or set it to autonomous mode.

 ✅ Data Analytics & Reports – Provides dust level trends and patterns over time.

 ✅ GPS Tracking – Shows drone movement and dust concentration zones.

 ✅ Battery & Resource Monitoring – Displays battery life and refill alerts for both devices.

 ## Features